vincentwilliamrodriguez/AwawTOP/projects/javascript/recursion/README.md

 # Description
-This project is about simple implementations of the Fibonacci sequence and merge sort using recursive and iterative solutions.
+This project is about simple implementations of the fibonacci sequence and merge sort using recursive and iterative solutions.